alphagov/forms/research/2022-10-24_Form_Builder_Usability_Testing.md

 # Form building

+## 2022-10-24 / Sprint 14

+## Aims
+To test form builder journeys required to digitise a specific partner department's form.
+This included testing specific features for creating questions, as well as publishing a live version of the form:
+- Add a new name to the fom
+- Add a name question
+- Add a address question
+- Add content before a question
+- Preview a fom
+- Add 'what happens next' page
+- Set up emial address for completed form
+- Add declaration
+- Add a privacy notice

+## Users
+- Civil Servants
+- 6

+## Methodology
+- Usability testing

 ## Key Headlines

 - Overall, a very positive experience for all users with many competing the tasks quickly and easily.